Assessment, support planning and review

 Unlike NHS healthcare, social care and support is not free, and the majority of people pay some or all of the costs of their care.
 We will complete a financial assessment to see what you’ll need to pay.

-Any contribution you are required to pay is payable from the first day of your care and support.
+Any contribution you pay is payable from the first day of your care and support.
 There is more information in our leaflet: What you will need to pay towards the cost of your care and support.

 Planning your support

-After your assessment, if you have eligible care and support needs we will estimate how much it may cost to meet these and give you an estimated personal budget.
+If your assessment shows that you have eligible care and support needs, we will work out how much your care is likely to cost, and give you an estimated personal budget.
 This will help you to understand how much it may cost to meet your needs and to look at options available to include in your support plan.

 Your support plan will cover: